 Identify the Effect you want to Create

-If you’re creating a copy content that is supposed to lead to a sale ( or a sales magnet) for instance, you have to sound more authentic and trust worthy so your potential client can have a reason to consider buying from you.
+For example, if you’re creating a copy content that is supposed to lead to a sale (or a sales magnet), you have to sound more authentic and trust worthy so your potential client can have a reason to consider buying from you.

 With this in mind, if you want to create an effective content, then there’s need to pay attention to the tone of your content, the words, adjectives and phrases you use and generally, the way you sound.